bionitio-team/bionitio/README.md

 Bionitio is intended to be a simple prototypical bioinformatics tool that is easy to understand and modify.
 Therefore it has only minimal functionality; just enough to demonstrate all the key features of a real bioinformatics command line program without becoming distracted by unnecessary complexity.

 If you use bionitio as the starting point for a new project we expect that you will rewrite it to implement your own desired functionality.
-However, much of the boilerplate is already provided for you, such that modifying the program should be significantly easier than starting from scratch.
+However, much of the boilerplate is already provided for you; modifying the program should be significantly easier than starting from scratch.

 All implementations of bionitio implement the same functionality and provide the same command line interface.
 Specific details of bionitio's behaviour, usage, and installation, can be found in the README for each implementation.